 SECTION 10- Baserunner and running the bases: All plays on extra base attempts are force plays once a player advances more than halfway to the next base or home plate.
 He/she may not return to the previous base (Exception - players may return to original base if a fly ball is caught).
 The baserunner will be called out if the ball is caught by the defensive player on the base (a forced out).
-Players that round a base with the preceived intention of moving in the direction of the next base may be forced out from the base they just touched.
+Players that round a base with the preceived intention of moving in the direction of the next base may be forced out from the base they just touched or ran wide from.
 This can also occur if the runner is 'faking' or 'pretending' to advance after crossing the base.
-A runner who "runs through" (past a base) need not return to the base to continue on to the next base/home plate.
-Runners may also "run though" a base when returning to that base.
-'Running wide' when returning to a base is highl encouraged.
-Any interference that the umpire deems unnecessary will be followed up with a called out on the runner.
+A runner who "runs through" (past a base) need not return to the base to continue on to the next base/home plate only if the runner's intention was not to advance in the first place.
+If there is NO play at a base, the runner must touch the base.
+A player will be out if 'said' runner does not touch the base and is than tagged/forced.
+An appeal to the umpire may be called if a player hops or skips over a base when there is no play and that includes 'rounding' a base to go to the next base.

+'Running wide' when returning to a base is highl encouraged, especially to 1st.
+Any interference that the umpire deems unnecessary will be followed up with a called 'out' on the runner.
 'Return lines' can be found extending from each base.
+(See next paragraph).

-PLEASE NOTE FROM PREVIOUS PARAGRAPH: The runner will be HIGHLY encouraged to run out of the basepath and/or miss touching the base in order to avoid a collision.
-This must be an area wide left or wide right the baseline (and base).
-It will be the umpire's judgement if the runner running to a base or coming back to a base exceeds a reason path (way out of the baseline) to avoid a tag or interfers with the throw.
+PLEASE NOTE FROM PREVIOUS PARAGRAPH: A runner will be HIGHLY encouraged to run out of the basepath and/or miss touching the base in order to avoid a collision or being hit by the ball on a throw.
+Ideally the side to RUN WIDE is opposite of the incoming throw to the base.
+This must be an area wide left or wide right of the baseline (and base).
+It will be the umpire's judgement if the runner running to a base or coming back to a base, exceeds a reason path (way out of the baseline) to avoid a tag or interfers with the throw.
 Managers, coachs, and umpires should remind runners to perferably run to the opposite side of a incoming throw.
 This is a safety feature for both the runner and the defensive player waiting on the throw or running to the base to receive a throw.

 The umpires are also encouraged to address this to ALL players in their respective dugouts in advance of the game.
 If in the umpire's judgment contact is made due to running too close to the base or a runner purposely runs on the side the throw is coming from they may 1.)
 Call an automatic out or 2.)
 Eject the runner from the game.